icecore2/tech-map-canada/README.md

 ## Features

-- Full-screen interactive map with company location markers
+- [x] Full-screen interactive map with company location markers
-- Scrollable sidebar with company cards
+- [x] Scrollable sidebar with company cards
-- Company information popups on marker click
+- [x] Company information popups on marker click
-- Interactive company cards that center the map on click
+- [x] Interactive company cards that center the map on click
-- Responsive design that works on all screen sizes
+- [x] Responsive design that works on all screen sizes
+- [x] Search bar on top of the page
+- [x] Work field and location filters
+- [ ] Add Linkedin link in the Company card

 ## Tech Stack